-Straight Man One: I can talk about it, but only how butters it is and how I've never done it.
+Straight Man One: I can talk about it, but only how butters [gross] it is and how I've never done it.
 And never will.

 VICE: Do you like fingers in your butt during sex?

 Straight Man Two: I don't do it, but then I haven't even done anal with a girl.
-I just kinda like pussy more than the idea of arseholes.
+I just kinda like pussy more than the idea of assholes.
 But I've heard that dudes like it because it intensifies their orgasm, and I think with anything sexual it's so subjective and personal that it's best just to let people crack on.

 Is it taboo for straight guys?

 Again, the taboo element has been created from a group male psychology that essentially is still quite homophobic in my opinion.
-Yes, we're pretty cosmopolitan as a nation, but I've played in enough footy teams to know that it's still seen with negative connotations among young men.
+Yes, we're pretty cosmopolitan as a nation, but I've played in enough football teams to know that it's still seen with negative connotations among young men.
 I think it's butters that most "lads" are still like this, but then again most "lads" are dickheads.

 For me, personally, I don't like the sensation of the whole butt thing.
-People have asked me to do pills up my arse and shit 'cause it's meant to be better, but fuck that.
+People have asked me to do pills up my ass and shit 'cause it's meant to be better, but fuck that.
 I'm not against the idea as an idea, I just don't feel like butt stuff gives me any pleasure

-READ ON BROADLY: The Girls Who Use Grindr
+Read on Broadly: The Girls Who Use Grindr

 VICE: Yo, do you like getting your butt fingered?